The awesome thing about golf is the selection of beautiful golf courses. Erin Hills, which hosted the U.S. Open this week, is just as pretty as any.

 Finally, let’s take a look at the sun-soaked, picturesque 18th hole.
 This hole features the beautiful clubhouse in the background, while Holy Hill looks down on those who walk the track.
 A great way to finish a round on this public gem.

 So if you ever wanted to see the 2017 U.S. Open course from a different perspective, then there you go.
 Paul Hundley is the man responsible for these amazing flyovers.

 Take them in, and after doing that, go visit Erin Hills and tee it up.
 I can’t stress enough that this course is open to the public, so you can step on a piece of U.S. Open history.

-It’s a course that will host many majors in the future.
-Would love to see it host some PGA Championships as its well deserved.
+It’s a course that could host many majors in the future.
+Would love to see it host some PGA Championships.
 Bravo, Erin Hills.

 Posted in Golf Videos and tagged Erin Hills, Erin Hills Flyover, US Open by Colin GP Mieczkowski with no comments yet.

 Ahh, the wonderful world of Twitter.
 It’s full of quick news, quick wits, tools, and straight savages.
 Rory McIlroy is one of those ferocious beasts of the 140 character social media site.